-During the year, the principal activities of the consolidated entity consisted of the manufacture and sale of medical equipment and radiopharmaceuticals, including associated research and development and distribution of third-party products to the diagnostic imaging sector.
+During the year, the principal activities of the consolidated entity consisted of the manufacture and sale of medical equipment and radiopharmaceuticals, including associated research and development.
+Distribution of third-party products to the diagnostic imaging sector commenced during the current financial year.

-There were no significant changes in the nature of the consolidated entity's principal activities during the financial year.
+Other than the above, there were no significant changes in the nature of the consolidated entity's principal activities during the financial year.